 Looking back through the history of the ROV introduces another aspect where technology needs to continue developing.
 The standardisation of many subsea interfaces, mainly mechanical and electrical, dramatically increased the number of tasks that an ROV could accomplish.
 This standardisation is now needed at the software component level, to allow better interoperability of AUV technology.
 This applies to software interfaces both within the vehicle and between other pieces of subsea equipment.

 Another way of looking at this is to take a practical example where a commercial company has carried out extensive investment that has led to the development of a riser inspection autonomy behaviour, and this has been demonstrated on a single AUV.
 Having invested heavily in this autonomy behaviour, it is preferable that this autonomy behaviour can be used wherever required.
 In the same manner that a different INS can be fitted to an ROV should the job require it, an AUV should also be capable of being fitted with the appropriate autonomy behaviours to perform the task.

-This standardisation is going to be a slow process, particularly given that autonomy technology is still maturing at a rapid rate.
+This standardization is going to be a slow process, particularly given that autonomy technology is still maturing at a rapid rate.
 However, it is important that the broader industry acknowledges that flexibility is vital to the continued success of the AUV, and that building flexible toolkits of software technology is a crucial part of this success.

-In conclusion, it is clear that the real value of AUV technology is finally starting to be realised in a broader set of operational circumstances.
+In conclusion, it is clear that the real value of AUV technology is finally starting to be realized in a broader set of operational circumstances.
 However, in a similar vein to the introduction of ROV technology in the 1970s, there needs to be a gradual maturing of the technology, with incremental improvements tackling additional scope step-by-step.